VishwajeetSingh-Tech/VishwajeetSingh-Tech/README.md

 ---

 ## ⚡ Fun Fact
-⚡ I turn technical problems into solutions by combining logic, patience, and attention to detail
+I enjoy solving technical problems with logic, patience, and attention to detail.